wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/3-explore-using-configuration-analyzer.md

 ### Permissions required to run the Configuration Analyzer<br>

-Before accessing the Configuration Analyzer, the messaging administrator must complete the following requirements:
+The messaging administrator must complete the following requirements before accessing the Configuration Analyze:

  -  For Full access, the messaging admin must be a member of Organization Management or Security Administrator role groups.
  -  For Read-Only access, the messaging admin must be a member of the Global Reader or Security Reader role groups.